Blayzer-Astro/AAPA-Controller-Plugin/README.md

 ### 1. Connecting

 In the dockable panel:

+COM / USB:
+1. Select COM
 1. Select the COM port (or "Auto" for automatic detection)
+2. Click **Connect**

+WiFi:
+1. Connect the AAPA to your WiFi
+2. Select IP
+3. Enter the IP from the AAPA
 2. Click **Connect**

 ### 2. Calibration